Modern drachma: Subdivision

-Up until the introduction of the euro, the Greek government did not attempt to redenominate the drachma (to a simple 100 old drachmes = 1 new drachma rate), something that could have possibly contributed in a smooth transition to the new currency.
-The transition proved challenging due to the fact that the exchange rate (340.750 to 1 euro) included lepta (despite the fact that lepta were not used in physical transactions) and that the 20- and 50-cent coins (also called "lepta"), which were very similar in size and composition (Nordic Gold as opposed to 92% copper 6% nickel 2% aluminium) to the 20-, 50- and 100-drachma coins, were initially deemed worthless (alluding to the pp of their drachma predecessors), allowing vendors to take advantage of psychological pricing.
+Up until the introduction of the euro, the Greek government did not attempt to redenominate the drachma (to a simple 100 old drachmas = 1 new drachma rate), which could have contributed to a smoother transition to the new currency.
+The transition proved challenging because the exchange rate (340.75 to 1 euro) included lepta, even though they were not used in physical transactions.
+Additionally, the 20- and 50-cent coins (also known as “lepta”) were very similar in size and composition (Nordic gold) to the 20-, 50-, and 100-drachma coins.
+Initially, these lepta coins were considered worthless, similar to the “pp” of their drachma predecessors.
+This practice allowed vendors to take advantage of psychological pricing.
 The most obvious example is the retail price of a 500ml bottle of water: once costing 50 drachmes (€0.147 in 2002), the price was driven by inflation to 100 drachmes (€0.293); but the introduction of the euro would increase the price to 0.50 euros, where it stands to date.